-Want a framed picture of Brewers catcher Jonathan Lucroy with the precious pup that includes swatches of jerseys worn by each?
+Want a framed picture of Brewers catcher Jonathan Lucroy with the precious pup?
+It includes swatches of jerseys worn by each.
 Shell out $175 and take it home.

 "This is just a function of the demand for Hank merchandise," Brewers chief operating officer Rick Schlesinger said.

-Hank again will be honored with a bobblehead doll, which will be adorned in pink and doled out to fans attending a Mother's Day game.
+Hank again will be honored with a bobblehead doll.
+It will be adorned in pink.
+The doll will be given to fans that attend a Mother's Day game.

 "It doesn't take a rocket scientist to figure out that Hank is extremely popular," Schlesinger said.